 For about five years, I was on a never-ending diet.
-I couldn’t understand why all those people with amazing weight loss stories and unbelievable before and after pictures did right and I was doing wrong.
+I couldn’t understand why all those people with amazing weight loss stories about doing the Atkins diet and how it benefited each of their lives, and unbelievable before and after pictures did right and I was doing wrong.
 Exercise they said.
 I am not a fan of gyms because it’s full of these people who for some reason like standing in front of the mirror while they do endless bicep curls and why do they have to have so many mirrors on the wall, I don’t like staring at myself sweating out my own failure.
 I could have joined a club that allowed big women like me (yes – I had come to calling myself “big” because “fat” is such a dirty word) but there weren’t any such clubs.

 A friend of mine invited me to be his plus one at his cousin Joe’s wedding in Oregon.
 One thing that I used to love as much as I did surfing was a good road trip.
 It was going to be a low-key wedding in some coastal place called Nehalem.
 I had never heard of it but I found a picture on the web of some people riding horses in a foggy beach.
 Oregon is supposed to be cold which would explain the foggy beach.